gaehlerm/SoftwareEngineering/README.md

     # ...
 ```

-There might be cases where the variables don’t interact with each other.
+In some cases, the variables don't interact with each other.
 They are independent.
 You may test them independently.
-The number of tests reduces to about 3 for each variable, thus `3*3 = 9` test cases.
-This sounds much more reasonable, though it's still quite a lot.
+The number of tests reduces to about 3 for each variable, resulting in `3*3 = 9` test cases.
+This sounds much more reasonable, although it's still quite a lot.

-Usually the function arguments are not independent, or at least it's not so clear how they interact.
-Otherwise they wouldn't be in the same function.
-And it’s genrally not feasible to write 27 test cases, that's just too many.
+Usually, the function arguments are not independent, or at least it is not clear how they interact.
+Otherwise, they wouldn't be in the same function.
+And it's generally not feasible to write 27 test cases; that's just too many.
 Just do your best instead.
-Try to test all corner cases and add a few random ones.
-If the function consists of well written code that doesn’t look like hiding bugs deliberately, you should be pretty much fine.
-And even more important: try to keep the number and complexity of the function arguments low.
+Test all corner cases and include a few random ones.
+If the function consists of well-written code that doesn't appear to be intentionally hiding bugs, you should be in good shape.
+And even more importantly, try to keep the number and complexity of the function arguments low.

-I'd like to state again that it is important to really know what a function does.
-As I already wrote several times you have to test the corner cases.
-And you only know them if you know the code.
-Many corner cases you won’t find by chance.
-Nor can you figure out if some variables are independent of each other or not.
+I'd like to reiterate the importance of truly understanding the functionality of a function.
+As I have already mentioned several times, you need to test the corner cases.
+And you can only identify them if you know the code.
+Many corner cases are not easily discovered by chance.
+Nor can you figure out whether some variables are independent of each other or not.
 This is just one of the reasons why you have to write tests right along with the actual code.
-If someone else has to write the tests for your code, he’s missing this very crucial information and either has to read and understand all the code or just guess what it does.
+If someone else has to write the tests for your code, they are missing this crucial information and either have to read and understand all the code or just guess what it does.
 Both cases are suboptimal.

-You may also have structured objects as an input or output of a function.
-This can become worse than having three variables by orders of magnitude.
-The structured objects may have a thousand fields, for example elements in a list.
-Everything we discussed so far becomes peanuts.
-But we can still achieve reasonable test coverage if we try.
+You may also have structured objects as input or output of a function.
+This can become significantly worse than dealing with three variables by orders of magnitude.
+Structured objects may contain a multitude of fields, such as elements in a list.
+Everything we have discussed so far becomes insignificant.
+But we can still achieve a reasonable test coverage if we try.
 First of all, all elements in a list have to be treated equally in your code.
-Never use a single list to store different elements!
+Avoid using a single list to store different elements!
 This is a fundamental rule when dealing with lists, see chapter [?].
 It allows you to write tests for a fairly short list and deal with only one element of it.
 Or at least by selecting one element from a long list.
 All the other elements will behave the same.
 The only corner case you'll have to take care of is the empty list.

-But also in large structured objects the complexity is usually manageable.
-Most of the entries are usually fairly independent and can be tested accordingly.
-Most of the entries from a large structured object are probably not even needed inside a function as the object is fairly generic.
-If you have a nested struct as a function argument, only pass the substructs that are actually used inside the function.
-Only change the values that really have an influence on the object under test.
-This way you can reduce the number of test cases significantly.
+But also in large structured objects, the complexity is usually manageable.
+Most of the entries are typically quite independent and can be tested accordingly.
+Most of the entries from a large structured object are probably not even necessary within a function, as the object is quite generic.
+If you have a nested struct as a function argument, only pass the sub-structs that are actually used inside the function.
+Only change the values that truly influence the object under test.
+By following this approach, you can significantly reduce the number of test cases.

-Again, it all comes down to the programmer knowing the relationship between different objects.
-Which parts of the object are really used inside the function?
-Write one generic test with default values for every part of the object.
-Then write also tests for some specific values of the object.
-Though again, here you'll have to figure out which the important values are.
+Again, it all comes down to the programmer understanding the relationship between different objects.
+Which parts of the object are actually utilized within the function?
+Write a generic test with default values for each component of the object.
+Then also write tests for specific values of the object.
+Though again, here you'll have to figure out which values are important.

-As you can see, the most complexity in tests originates from sub optimal code.
+As you can see, most of the complexity in tests originates from suboptimal code.
 If you write good code, the tests will be easy to write.
-In good code, there are few arguments with little nested structure and all elements in a list are treated equally.
-Therefore the number of test cases is low and setting up the required data structures is compareably easy.
+In good code, there are few arguments with minimal nested structure, and all elements in a list are treated equally.
+Therefore, the number of test cases is low, and setting up the required data structures is comparatively easy.

-## Stages of a test
+## Stages of a Test

-As we have seen, a test generally consists of 3 stages.
+As we have seen, a test generally consists of three stages.

 The first stage is the setup.
-It creates all the required objects for the test.
-Usually this consists of initializing all variables.
-For integration tests however, this may also involve copying or creating files, or even databases.
+It creates all the necessary objects for the test.
+Usually, this consists of initializing all variables.
+For integration tests, however, this may also involve copying or creating files, or even databases.

-The second stage is the execution of the test.
-Here you run the function you want to test and assert that the results are as expected.
+The second stage involves executing the test.
+When testing, execute the function you wish to test and verify that the outcomes align with your expectations.

 The third stage is the teardown.
-It cleans up all the files you created during the setup and execution stage of the test.
+It cleans up all the files you created during the setup and execution stages of the test.

 ### Setup and Teardown

-Writing the setup and execution stage of a test is usually fairly easy.
-It's just normal code inside a test function, so we won't go into too much details about those.
+Writing the setup and execution stages of a test is usually fairly easy.
+It's just normal code inside a test function, so we won't go into too much detail about those.
 The most difficult part is the teardown.

-Setup and teardown are the functions automatically called at the beginning and the end of a test, respectively.
+Setup and teardown are functions that are automatically called at the beginning and end of a test, respectively.
 This is ensured by the testing framework.
 Though most of the time they are not needed.
 The setup can also be replaced by a few helper functions.
 There is absolutely nothing wrong with that.
-And at the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.
+At the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.

-In most cases, and especially in unit tests, there is no need for a teardown function.
-Everything a unit test should do will be cleaned up at the end of its execution.
-However, if you wirte acceptance tests that use text files, databases or something else that is presistant, things become tricky.
-Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
-You need a fool proof way that your file handling always works the same way, irrespectively of the outcome of a test.
+In most cases, especially in unit tests, there is no need for a teardown function.
+At the end of its execution, a unit test should clean up everything it does.
+However, if you write acceptance tests that use text files, databases, or something else that is persistent, things become tricky.
+Your tests may require temporary files, modifications to database values, network connections, etc. It becomes messy.
+You need a foolproof way to ensure that your file handling always works the same way, regardless of the outcome of a test.
 Even if it throws an uncaught exception.
-This is where setup and especially teardown really come into play.
+This is where setup and teardown really come into play.

-For the file creation there is not that much that can go wrong.
-You create it from code or copy it from another location.
-This is to be implemented in the setup part of the test or using some function.
-If you copy files or databases, make sure the original file is write protected.
-Otherwise you might change it by accident.
+For file creation, there is not much that can go wrong.
+You can create it from code or copy it from another location.
+This is to be implemented in the setup part of the test or using a specific function.
+When copying files or databases, ensure that the original file is write-protected.
+Otherwise, you might change it accidentally.

 The tricky part is deleting the files at the end of the test.
 And yes, it has to be at the end of the current test rather than the beginning of the next test.
-Because you'll probably change the order of the tests at some point and cleaning up at the beginning of the test would not work anymore.
-Cleaning up at the beginning of a test is a fairly desperate measure and an obvious sign that something with your test design is seriously flawed.
+Since you will likely rearrange the order of the tests at some point, cleaning up at the beginning of the test would not work anymore.
+Cleaning up at the beginning of a test is a fairly desperate measure and an obvious sign that something is seriously flawed with your test design.

-It may sound very simple to delete a file at the end of the test, but if the test fails, for example due to an uncaught exception, it aborts.
+It may sound very simple to delete a file at the end of the test, but if the test fails, for example, due to an uncaught exception, it aborts.
 All the code that follows in the normal control flow will be skipped.
-A normal function call for deleting the file will never be executed.
+A typical function call to delete the file will never be executed.
 There would be a mess of undeleted files.
-This might impact future runs of the tests and they might become flaky (sometimes they pass, somethimes they don't).
-And flaky tests is one of the worst cases as it confuses everyone.
+This might impact future runs of the tests, causing them to become flaky (sometimes they pass, sometimes they don't).
+Flaky tests are one of the worst scenarios because they confuse everyone.

-This problem can be solved by implementing the teardown function that is guaranteed to be always executed, no matter the result of the test.
+This problem can be solved by implementing the teardown function, which is guaranteed to be always executed, regardless of the test result.
 This is where the dedicated teardown function comes into play.
-It is guaranteed to be executed, even if there is some error occurring inside the test.
-Only in very serious cases like a segmentation fault, the teardown may not be executed.
-Though this is only a problem with low level languages as C++.
+It is guaranteed to be executed, even if there is an error occurring inside the test.
+Only in very serious cases, such as a segmentation fault, the teardown may not be executed.
+Though this is only a problem with low-level languages such as C++.

-Anyway, try to write tests that don’t need files or IO.
+Anyway, try to write tests that do not require files or input/output operations.
 It makes things much easier.
-Especially with unit tests you won't have to deal with setup and teardown functions.
+Especially with unit tests, you won't have to deal with setup and teardown functions.

 Here is an example of a test with setup and teardown functions. [https://code-maven.com/slides/Python/pytest-class]